Get the lowest rate for your Hotel in Tuscany through Booking.com

 By Car

 Coming from the north of Italy, take the A1 and exit at Florence Certosa.
-Follow the Florence-Siena road south towards Siena, continuing along toward Grosseto, then to Scansano, Montemerano until you reach Manciano and Saturnia.
+Follow the "Florence-Siena" road south towards Siena, continuing along toward Grosseto, then to Scansano, Montemerano until you reach Manciano and Saturnia.

-If you're coming from southern Italy, take the A12 and exit at Civitavecchia, then get on the S.S.
-Aurelia until you pass Montalto di Castro, then turn toward Vulci until you reach Manciano and Saturnia.
+If you're coming from south of Tuscany, take the A12 and exit at Civitavecchia, then get on the "S.S.
+Aurelia" until you pass Montalto di Castro, then turn toward Vulci until you reach Manciano and Saturnia.

 Distances - from Rome: 180 km; from Florence: 200 km; from Orvieto: 75 km.